A

 C

-Changing your charity's governing rules
+Changing your charity's governing document or rules

-Charities supporting disaster relief
+Charities wishing to support disaster relief

 Charity tax concessions